heedy/pipescript/resources/docs/transforms/alltrue.md

-The `alltrue` transform returns `true` if and only if all of the datapoints seen thus far in the stream have been true:
+The `alltrue` transform returns `true` if and only if all of the datapoints in the stream are true:

 Given the following data:

 ```
 true,true,true,false,true,true
 ```

 `alltrue` will return:

 ```
-true,true,true,false,false,false
+false
 ```

 ### Why It's Useful